by Luke Wayne

 The Crusades are the wars that were fought between Roman Catholic Europe and the Muslim empires, as well as with other perceived enemies of European security or Roman Catholic orthodoxy, from the 11th to at least the 15th century.
 Before addressing the particular historical setting or motivations for specific crusades, like those against the Muslim nations, the fundamental question we have to ask is: What makes a war a crusade?
 What separates a crusade from other wars, even from other religiously motivated wars?

 What is a Crusade?

 The concept of a "crusade" is rooted deeply in the theology of medieval Roman Catholicism.
-It flows from the belief that acts of penance (works paired with confession done to remove punishment of sin in purgatory) could be performed at the instruction of a priest under papal authority to receive the remission of one's sin.
-Pope Urban II (1042-1099 A.D.), in proclaiming the First Crusade, said:
+It flows from the belief that one who performed acts of penance (works paired with confession done to remove punishment of sin in purgatory) at the instruction of a priest under papal authority would receive the remission of their sins.
+In proclaiming the First Crusade, Pope Urban II (1042-1099 A.D.), said:

 "If those who set out thither should lose their lives on the way by land, or in crossing the sea, or in fighting the pagans, their sins shall be remitted.
 This I grant to all who go, through the power vested in me by God."1

 He called for this as an act of penance specifically for previous sinful violence, saying:

 "Let those who have been accustomed to make private war against the faithful carry on to a successful issue a war against the infidels, which ought to have been begun ere now.
 Let these, who for a long time have been robbers now become soldiers of Christ.
 Let those who once fought against brothers and relatives now fight against the barbarians."2